precice/community-training/fsi-workflow/00_geometry/tasks.md

 # Community course on preCICE: FSI Workflow

-A training module showcasing how to setup an FSI simulation from scratch.
+Introductory course at the preCICE Workshop 2024, Stuttgart, September 24-27, 2024

 \vspace{2em}

 Claudio Caccia, Politecnico di Milano\newline `<claudiogiovanni.caccia@polimi.it>`

-Gerasimos Chourdakis, University of Stuttgart `<gerasimos.chourdakis@ipvs.uni-stuttgart.de>`
+Gerasimos Chourdakis, University of Stuttgart\newline `<gerasimos.chourdakis@ipvs.uni-stuttgart.de>`

-This is a community-contributed part of the course.
-Contribute on GitHub: https://github.com/precice/community-training
+This is a community-contributed part of the course: [Contribute on GitHub](https://github.com/precice/community-training).

 ## Dependencies